mrohan2203/credit-default-prediction/README.md

 # credit-risk-prediction

-In this Project, we have built two strategies in which one is Conservative and the other is Aggressive.
+In this Project, we have built two strategies in one is Conservative, and the other is Aggressive.
 We have used 0.3 threshold as the conservative strategy and 0.5 threshold as the aggressive strategy.
 For these thresholds, we have calculated the default rates and revenue from train sample and test ( test1, test2) samples.
 <img width="994" alt="image" src="https://github.com/mrohan2203/credit-risk-prediction/assets/70047636/b2c69616-0c51-452c-b3f8-0b8c507e144c">